-Adomeit Film is a film production company established 2011 by and owned Katja Adomeit and today additional consists of the producers Jón Hammer and Jeppe Wowk.
-Our united purpose is to develop, produce and coproduce visionary and entertaining international film projects for cinema and TV.
+Adomeit Film is a production company based in Copenhagen, founded by Katja Adomeit in 2011 and today additional consists of the producers Jón Hammer and Jeppe Wowk.
+Our united purpose is to develop, produce and coproduce original visionary and entertaining international film projects as well as TV series.

 Adomeit Film is known for, Wolf and Sheep & The Orphanage (Shahrbanoo Sadat), The Weight of Elephants & Loving Pia, Resin (Daniel Borgman) Pine Ridge & Lida & Transnistra (Anna Eborn) Force Majeure & The Square (Ruben Östlund), Team Hurricane (Annika Berg) and has worked in numerous countries including Afghanistan, Tajikistan, Germany, Denmark, France, Russia, Ukraine, China and New Zealand.